jeffThompson/DesigningWithData/Assignments/Week10_FinalProject.md

 ## FOR MONDAY, NOVEMBER 11

 For next week, your first step will be to draft a "design brief" for your project.
 A brief is a document that outlines a project in detail.
-Usually created for a client), a brief includes a description of the project and a justification of your approach, but also may include user demographics, color schemes, and other research.
+Usually created for a client, a brief includes a description of the project and a justification of your approach, but also may include user demographics, color schemes, and other research.

 Your brief should include the following:
 * Project title